victornemenike/neural-crest-deep-learning/README.md

 ### Model performance

+The model performance of the trained sequence-to-function, multi-task model can be found in Figures 7 and 8.
+In Figure 7, we observe that the ATAC seq peaks in the central nervous system cell type have the best Pearson correlation coefficient.
+Moreover, the Pearson correlation coefficient of neural crest cells is about 0.43.
+This indicates a moderate predictive power of the currently trained model for at least the neural crest cells.
+Nevertheless, this predictive power was deemed sufficient to ascertain the key motifs for the cis-regulatory control of neural crest cells.

 ![R coefficient bar plot](media/pearson_R_barplot.svg)

 ![parity plots_model_performance](media/evalulation_parity_plots.svg)

 ### Sequence-to-function identifies key regulatory motifs for neural crest cells

+By using the aformentioned multi-task model, attributions for the neural crest cells were generated (see Figure 9).
+Subsequently, these attributions for the test data set were clustered into motifs as shown in Figures 10 and 11.
+In Figure 11, we identify key motifs that are expressed in neural crest cells such as znf740 and sox10 ([Keuls et al., 2023](https://www.pnas.org/doi/abs/10.1073/pnas.2212578120), [Soto et.al., 2012](https://stemcellsjournals.onlinelibrary.wiley.com/doi/10.1002/sctm.20-0361)).
+Furthermore, motifs associated with Krüppel-like transcription factors such as klf4, klf5l, klf6a, and klf6b were identified.
+These Krüppel-like associated motifs have been shown to play essential roles in regulating the multipotency and formation neural crest cells ([Rigney et al., 2025](https://journals.biologists.com/dev/article/152/9/dev204634/367869)).
+Finally, motifs associated with GATA3 were also identified ([Abe at al., 2021](https://journals.biologists.com/dev/article/148/17/dev199534/272076/GATA3-is-essential-for-separating-patterning)).
+GATA3 is a member of GATA family of zinc-finger transcription factors and has been found to be present in neural crest cells in the mandibular and maxillary (jaw) regions.
+They also play an important role in facial morphogenesis during early veterbrate embryogenesis.

 ![attributions](media/attributions.svg)